aniravi24/minijanus-ts/README.md

 ## Example

-Require `minijanus` in Node, or link to bundle.js in a browser.
-Then:
+Require `minijanus-ts`.
+It should work with ES6 (or greater) or CommonJS syntax.

 ```javascript
 var ws = new WebSocket("ws://localhost:8188", "janus-protocol");